Khashiev/CareerTrack2/README.md

 1. Sign up to the hh.ru website.
 2. Find a desired position that fits your skills and experience (Use Project 01).
 3. Create a resume for your desired position.
-4. Fill out the contact information section.
+4. Fill out the "about me" section.
+5. Fill out the "contact information" section.
-5. Fill out the "work experience" section.
+6. Fill out the "work experience" section.
+7. Complete the "projects" section.
+8. Fill in the "education" section.
-6. Specify the required skills that are appropriate for the specific position.
+9. Fill in the "skills" section that corresponds to the specific position.
-7. Publish a resume.
+10. Post the resume.
-8. Attach the finished resume to the _src_ folder.
+11. Attach the completed resume to the _src_ folder.

 ## Exercise 01
 ### Checking resumes